okta/okta-oidc-js/packages/okta-react/README.md

 ## Migrating between versions

-### Migrating from 1.x to 2.x
+### Migrating from 1.x to 2.0

 The 1.x series for this SDK required the use of [react-router][].
-These instructions assume you are moving to version 2.x of this SDK and are still using React Router.
+These instructions assume you are moving to version 2.0 of this SDK and are still using React Router.

 #### Replacing Security component

-The `<Security>` component is now a generic provider of Okta context for child components and is required to be an ancestor of any components using the `useAuth` or `useAuthState` hooks, as well as any components using the `withOktaAuth` Higher Order Component.
+The `<Security>` component is now a generic (not router-specific) provider of Okta context for child components and is required to be an ancestor of any components using the `useAuth` or `useAuthState` hooks, as well as any components using the `withOktaAuth` Higher Order Component.

 The prop options to `<Security>` have not changed from the 1.x series to the 2.0.x series.